morse-simulator/morse/doc/morse/user/builder.rst

     export MORSE_RESOURCE_PATH="/path/number/one:/path/number/two"

-where MORSE will be looking for components.
+where MORSE will look for components.
 The default place it looks in is ``$MORSE_ROOT/share/morse/data`` (typically ``/usr/local/share/morse/data``)

 An additional option is to place and aim the default camera, by using the methods